oliverius/logo/docs/part3.markdown

 Current token: 7 - [object Token "]" - DELIMITER - {}]
 ```

 As you see, after we create the loop property the next token is token 4, `60`.
-We have either two options: create a method to putback the last token back to the token  stream (i.e. moving the currentTokenIndex back) or since in the loop we just need to know the index we can do `currentTokenIndex + 1`.
-At this point, we will choose the latter, so:
+We have either two options: create a method to put the last token back to the token stream (i.e. moving the `currentTokenIndex` back) or since in the loop we just need to know the index, we can do `currentTokenIndex + 1`.
+At this point, we will choose the latter so:

 ```javascript
 if (this.currentToken.tokenType === tokenTypes.DELIMITER &&